bubibu/AutoCrawler/README.md

 AutoCrawler
 ===========

-This is a simple crawler with a timer implemented by python.
+This is a simple crawler with a timer and cookie support implemented by python.